cqframework/mct/CHANGE_MANAGEMENT.md

 Small changes must be reviewed by at least one committer that is not the author of the change.
 Large, significant, or breaking changes must have committer consensus before being applied.

-In general, when a new version of the CQL specification is created, a new branch of the repository is created to implement support for that version.
-Changes to this branch can be committed directly.
-Once the new version of the specification is published, the version branch is merged to the master branch.

 Note that changes must always align with the CQL specification.
 Any changes to the CQL specification itself are governed by HL7 and must be done through the HL7 process, either by submitting an STU comment, or balloting a new version of the specification.